-Capital Sharp S. U+1E9E LATIN CAPITAL LETTER SHARP S is for use in German.
+Capital Sharp S. U+1E9E LATIN CAPITAL LETTER SHARP s is for use in German.
 It is limited to specialized circumstances, such as uppercased strings in shop signage and book titles.
-The casing behavior of this character is unusual, as the recommended uppercase form for most casing operations on U+00DF ß LATIN SMALL LETTER SHARP S continues to be "SS".
+The casing behavior of this character is unusual, as the recommended uppercase form for most casing operations on U+00DF ß LATIN SMALL LETTER SHARP s continues to be "SS".
 See the discussion of tailored casing in Section 3.13, Default Case Algorithms, for more about the casing of this character.

 Vietnamese Vowel Plus Tone Mark Combinations.
 A portion of this block (U+1EA0..
-U+1EF9) comprises vowel letters of the modern Vietnamese alphabet ($qu\~oc$ $ng\~u$) combined with a diacritic mark that denotes the phonemic tone that applies to the syllable.
+U+1EF9) comprises vowel letters of the modern Vietnamese alphabet ($qu\delta c ng\tilde{u}$) combined with a diacritical mark that denotes the phonemic tone that applies to the syllable.